pymasterspl/reddit/README.md

    ```
   * The first thing you need to do is go to https://myaccount.google.com/security
   * Activate two-step verification via this link https://myaccount.google.com/signinoptions/twosv
-  * Then we return to the website https://myaccount.google.com in the input we enter app passwords or in Polish veriosn "hasła do aplikacji" ( it depends on the language setting on your account )
+  * Then we return to the website https://myaccount.google.com in the input we enter app passwords or in Polish version "hasła do aplikacji" ( it depends on the language setting on your account )
   * after entering a given view, you must enter the password from your Gmail, then enter the name of this code.
-  * Gmail returns you the code that you dig into the application in the place.
+  * Gmail returns you a code that you enter into the env file (EMAIL_HOST_PASSWORD).
-  * Place this code instead of the password -> EMAIL_HOST_PASSWORD.
    ```

 ### Ruff formatting and linting